wxing0611/homegit/readme.txt

-Git is a version control system.
+Git is version control system.
-Git is free software.
+Git are free software.
+123